ekzhang/rustpad/README.md

 ```

 When that is complete, you can install dependencies for the frontend React
-application with:
+application:

 ```
 npm install
 ```

-Finally, compile and run the backend web server:
+Next, compile and run the backend web server:

 ```
 cargo run